Back

 Notice Period

-No notice period is required in the case of an extraordinary dismissal.
+• Extraordinary dismissal = no notice required.
 However, the employer must still provide termination of the notice within 30 days of the incident that led to the termination.

 Severance Pay

-Employees are entitled to severance pay depending on the employee’s seniority:
+For dismissal due to business reasons or employee incompetence, employees are entitled to severance pay based on the employee’s service length:

-• Employees between one and ten years of service receive 1/5 of the employee’s average salary from the previous three months for every year of service
+• 1-10 years of service receive 1/5 of the employee’s average salary from the previous three months for every year of service.

-• More than ten years of service 1/4 of the average salary from the past three months for every year of service
+• 10-20 years of service receive 1/4 of the average salary from the past three months for every year of service.

 Probation Period